json-api/json-api/format/index.md

 *to-many relationship URL* as described below.

-For all request types, the body **MUST** contain a `data` member whose value is an empty array or an array of linkage objects.
+For all request types, the body **MUST** contain a `data` member whose value is an empty array or an array of [resource identifier objects].

 If a client makes a `PATCH` request to a *to-many relationship URL*, the server **MUST** either completely replace every member of the relationship,